Are Dental Implants Worth It?

 How Long Do Dental Implants Last?

-✔ Implant posts can last a lifetime
+✔ The implant itself can often last for decades – sometimes a lifetime

 Why No Dairy After a Dental Implant?